billvaglienti/ProtoGen/README.md

 - `prefix` : A string that can be used to prepend structure and file names to manage namespace collisions.

+- `typeSuffix` : A string that appends structure and class names.
+If not provided the suffix is "_t".

 - `cpp` : If this attribute is set to `true` the generated outputs will be in C++ language, unless the language is overridden from the command line.

 - `c` : If this attribute is set to `true` the generated outputs will be in C language (which is the default), unless the language is overridden from the command line.

 - `title` : The title of the protocol.
 This is used as the title for the first paragraph in the documentation output.
 If title is not given the title of the first paragraph will be `name` + "Protocol".

-- `file` : Optional attribute that gives the name of the source and header file (.c and .h) that will be used for the encoding and decoding code output; except for the primary header file, and any objects which have their own `file` attribute.
+- `file` : Optional attribute that gives the name of the source and header file (.c and .h for C, .cpp and .hpp for C++) that will be used for the encoding and decoding code output; except for the primary header file, and any objects which have their own `file` attribute.

-- `verifyfile` : Optional attribute that gives the name of the source and header file (.c and .h) that will be used for the initilization and verification code output (if any); except for any objects which have their own `verifyfile` attribute.
+- `verifyfile` : Optional attribute that gives the name of the source and header file (.c and .h for C, .cpp and .hpp for C++) that will be used for the initilization and verification code output (if any); except for any objects which have their own `verifyfile` attribute.

-- `comparefile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for comparison code output; except for any objects which have their own `comparefile` attribute.
+- `comparefile` : Optional attribute that gives the name of the source and header file (.cpp and .hpp) that will be used for comparison code output; except for any objects which have their own `comparefile` attribute.
 Presence of the global comparefile attribute enables the compare output for all packets and structures.

-- `printfile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for the text print and text read code output; except for any objects which have their own `printfile` attribute.
+- `printfile` : Optional attribute that gives the name of the source and header file (.cpp and .hpp) that will be used for the text print and text read code output; except for any objects which have their own `printfile` attribute.
 Presence of the global printfile attribute enables the text print output for all packets and structures.

-- `mapfile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for encoding and decoding structure objects to a key:value map; except for any objects which have their own `mapfile` attribute set.
+- `mapfile` : Optional attribute that gives the name of the source and header file (.cpp and .hpp) that will be used for encoding and decoding structure objects to a key:value map; except for any objects which have their own `mapfile` attribute set.
 Presence of the global mapfile attribute enables the map output for all packets and structures.

 - `compare` : If this attribute is set to `true` comparison code will be output for all packets and structures (except for those with `compare="false"` set).
 Using this attribute instead of `comparefile` generates the output using the default comparison file.